Jericho/StrongGrid/README.md

 StrongGrid also includes a parser for webhook sent from SendGrid to your own WebAPI.
 This parser supports the two types of webhooks that SendGrid can post to your API: the Event Webhook and the Inbound Parse Webhook.

-Since November 2017, StrongGrid also includes a "warmup engine" that allows you to warmup IP addresses using a cusotm schedule.
+Since November 2017, StrongGrid also includes a "warmup engine" that allows you to warmup IP addresses using a custom schedule.

 If you information about how to setup the SendGrid webhooks, please consult the following resources:
 - [Webhooks Overview](https://sendgrid.com/docs/API_Reference/Webhooks/debug.html)